 CH 996 Internship in Chemistry Prerequisite: Consent of department Research project completed at an institution other than WSU by a student with a non-WSU sponsor and WSU liaison.
 Requires a final typewritten report.
 3 credits Mathematics MA 916 Probability Probability, combinatorial methods, random variables, probability functions, moments, moment generating functions, central limit theorem, sampling.
 MA 918 Mathematical Statistics Decision theory, estimation, hypothesis testing, regression and correlation, analysis of variance.
 3 credits MA 920 Linear Algebra Fundamental concepts of systems of linear equations, matrices, vector spaces, linear transformations, determinants, inner products, eigenvalues, and eigenvectors.
-3 credits MA 925 NumberTheory Includes divisibility, primes, congruence, primitive roots, and quadratic residues.
+3 credits MA 925 Number Theory Includes divisibility, primes, congruence, primitive roots, and quadratic residues.
 3 credits MA 975 Abstract Algebra Elementary properties of groups, rings, integral domains, and fields.
 Groups through Sylow theory and 1) field theory through Galois theory 2) ring theory through primary decomposition or 3) linear algebra through Jordan canonical forms.
 3 credits MT 910 Understanding K-8 Mathematics: Number and Operations Develops and strengthens teachers' knowledge and understanding of the number sense and operations strand of elementary and middle school mathematics.
 3 credits MT 911 Understanding K-8 Mathematics: Probability and Statistics Teachers will develop and strengthen their knowledge of statistical and probabilistic concepts.
 Presentations will include investigations appropriate to elementary and middle school classrooms.
 3 credits MT 912 Understanding K-8 Mathematics: Patterns, Functions, and Algebra Develops and strengthens teachers' knowledge and understanding of the patterns, functions and algebra strand of elementary and middle school mathematics.
 3 credits MT 913 Understanding K-8 Mathematics: Geometry and Measurement Teachers will develop and strengthen their knowledge of the geometry and measurement strand of elementary and middle school mathematics.
 3 credits MT 933 Understanding High School Mathematics: Geometry Teachers will develop and strengthen their knowledge of Euclidean Geometry.
-3 credits MT 935 Discrete Mathematics for High SchoolTeachers Teachers will develop and strengthen their knowledge of discrete mathematics.
+3 credits MT 935 Discrete Mathematics for High School Teachers Teachers will develop and strengthen their knowledge of discrete mathematics.
 The course will emphasize connections to high school mathematics curriculum.
-MT 971 Special Topics Special topics in elementary, middle and/or school mathematics.
+3 credits MT 971 Special Topics Special topics in elementary, middle and/or school mathematics.
 3 credits.

 Physical and Earth Sciences

 NS 999 Independent Study in Natural Science

 Individualized course of research or study undertaken in consultation with a faculty member.

 3 credits

 GS 999 Independent Study in Earth Science

 Individualized course of research or study undertaken in consultation with a faculty member.

 3 credits

 GE 999 Independent Study in Human Geography

 Individualized course of research or study undertaken in consultation with a faculty member.

 3 credits

 Sociology

 SO 901 Introduction to Social Enterprise

 3 credits

 Visual and Performing Arts

 MU 990 Special Topics

 An exploration of a topic of mutual interest to a student and faculty.

 1-6 credits

-Directions to the Campus

-By Auto

-From Massachusetts Turnpike (I-90):
+CENTER FOR EFFECTIVE INSTRUCTION (CEI)

+Program Director: David Roach

+Administrative Assistant: Dona Edwards

+Phone: 508-929-8873

+Email: dedwards@worcester.edu

+The Center for Effective Instruction at Worcester State University is a key resource for teacher training and professional development.
+Our programs assist educators with their career goals through license renewal or with a second degree in education.
+Our offerings supplement those of Worcester State's Barbara (Hickey) O'Brien '57 Education Department, which has been preparing highly qualified teachers to lead classrooms across Massachusetts since 1874.

+Known for giving individualized attention, CEI partners with school systems, alliances, and other professional development providers to teach courses and workshops in building principalship, preschool education, early childhood education, and subject content and instructional strategies for elementary, middle, and high school.
+The Center offers credit-bearing graduate courses, workshops that qualify for professional development points, and school-based and district-based programs.

+Special offerings for teachers include: